andredesousa/quarkus-performance-testing/README.md

 ./gradlew performanceTest -PisJMeter
 ```

-[JUnit 5](https://junit.org/junit5/), [JMeter DSL](https://abstracta.github.io/jmeter-java-dsl/) and [AssertJ](https://assertj.github.io/doc/) are used in performance tests.
+[JUnit 5](https://junit.org/junit5/), [JMeter DSL](https://abstracta.github.io/jmeter-java-dsl/), [Testcontainers](https://www.testcontainers.org/) and [AssertJ](https://assertj.github.io/doc/) are used in performance tests.
 Like unit tests, you can also run subsets of a test suite.
 See the [Test filtering](https://docs.gradle.org/current/userguide/java_testing.html#test_filtering) section of the Gradle documentation

-You can see the HTML report opening the *index.html* file in your web browser from `target/jmeter-report` folder.
+You can see the HTML report opening the *index.html* file in your web browser from `build/jmeter-report` folder.

 ## Building

 This project follows [Semantic Versioning](https://semver.org/) and uses git tags to define the current version of the project.
 Use `./gradlew currentVersion` to print the current version extracted from SCM and `./gradlew release` to release the current version.

-To build and create a JAR image, you can use the next command:
+To build and create a JAR file, you can use the next command:

 ```bash
 ./gradlew build
 ```

 This project contains a Dockerfile that you can use to build your Docker image.
 Use `./gradlew buildImage` after `build` command.

 ## Debugging